Royal Birmingham Conservatoire

-The Royal Birmingham Conservatoire is a music school, drama school and concert venue in Birmingham, England.
+Royal Birmingham Conservatoire is a music school, drama school and concert venue in Birmingham, England.
 It provides education in music, acting, and related disciplines up to postgraduate level.
 It is a centre for scholarly research and doctorate-level study in areas such as performance practice, composition, musicology and music history.
 It is the only one of the nine conservatoires in the United Kingdom that is also part of a faculty of a university, in this case Arts, Design and Media at Birmingham City University.
 It is a member of the Federation of Drama Schools, and a founder member of Conservatoires UK.

 The conservatoire houses a 500-seat concert hall and other performance spaces including a recital hall, organ studio, and a dedicated jazz club.
 It was founded in 1886 as the Birmingham School of Music, the first music school to be established in England outside London.